bermokh/zero_day/README.md

 #vagrant lesson
 #learn ubunto
 #how to code on your local machin
+*virtual machine